idleberg/web-porridge/README.md

 ### Browser

-For use in your web-browser, use the files from the `dist` folder or load them from a CDN.
+It's recommended to bundle the library with your script, but you can also use the `dist`-files or load them from a CDN.

 **Example:**